dirigible-io/dirigible-io.github.io/help/eclipse.md

 ===

-#### Eclipse

-The IDE part can be run directly via Eclipse.
+Dirigible can be run directly via Eclipse.
 This is useful when testing new features during development.

 ##### Prerequisites